 See our spectacular mirror of the Fire Department

 Your mirror can be attached directly to the wall using special glue called mirror-mastic, using adhesive metal hangers, decorative metal mirror clips, or French Cleats.
 Standoffs or wooden backing can be used to achieve a designer “away from the wall” look.

 Attach the mirror flush to the wall using adhesive or tape

 A number of precautions must be observed and care must be taken so consult a professional glazier if you are in any doubt.
-In both cases, the wall (substrate) must be clean and free from grease/oil so that the adhesive will stick.
+The wall (substrate) must be clean and free from grease/oil so that the adhesive will stick.
 Tape is sufficient for small, light mirrors but mastic is better for large, heavy mirrors.
-In the case of mastic, the mirror must be supported for at least 24 hours so that the adhesive sets up.
+With mastic, the mirror must be supported for at least 24 hours so that the adhesive sets up.
 For large mirrors (for example wall to ceiling) it is crucially important to use mechanical supports (channel or clips) in addition to mastic.

 Attach with adhesive metal hangers

 A variation on the adhesive method is the innovative “Hang-it” system from the Andscot company.
 These are aluminum plates with double-sided, very high bonding adhesive.
 These are carefully attached to the reverse of the mirror and then simply hung on a fastener (screw) in the wall.

 Always use mechanical methods of support as well as adhesives because it is possible that the mastic or tape will eventually fail with dangerous or even life-threatening consequences.
 So, always use clips or other mechanical fasteners when installing mirrors.

 These mirror clips come in various finishes and are perfectly adequate for mirror attachment – but purists will note that they break up the line of the beveled edge.
 Some modifications are available in the form of different shaped supports – such as the round, deco-style, clips shown below.